 Analysis / Bias

-Editorially, the opinion pages consists of extreme right views such as this: The Best Doctor Ever, which attempts to paint a positive picture of Nazi doctor (murderer) Josef Mengele.
-Although this site is adamantly opposed to the left, they also criticize president Donald Trump for not being extreme enough, such as this: Trump Turned on His Voters—Now No One Wants Him.
-In general, Fash the Nation is a white nationalist, fascist neo-Nazi group.
+Editorially, the opinion pages consist of extreme right views such as this: The Best Doctor Ever, which attempts to paint a positive picture of Nazi doctor (murderer) Josef Mengele.
+Although this site is adamantly opposed to the left, they also criticize former President Donald Trump for not being extreme enough, such as this: Trump Turned on His Voters—Now No One Wants Him.
+In general, Dissident Mag is a white nationalist, fascist neo-Nazi group.

-Overall, we rate Fash the Nation Questionable based on Extreme Right Wing Bias, promotion of white nationalist conspiracies and propaganda, as well as poor sourcing of information and views that promote hate.
-(D. Van Zandt 11/23/2019)
+Overall, we rate Dissident Mag Questionable based on Extreme Right Wing Bias, promotion of white nationalist conspiracies and propaganda, as well as poor sourcing of information and views that promote hate.
+(D. Van Zandt 11/23/2019) Updated (09/07/2022)

 Last Updated on May 22, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.